SEAT’s mid-range SUV is sharp to drive and look at

-Standard cars come with 16-inch alloys, air-con, LED daytime-running lights, a five-inch touchscreen, split-folding rear seats, plus a leather steering wheel and gearknob, but you’ll want to move further up the range for a more plush-feeling Ateca.
+Standard cars come with 17-inch alloys, air-con, LED daytime-running lights, a 6.5-inch touchscreen, climate control, electronic parking brake, Apple CarPlay, Android Auto and four drive modes, but you’ll want to move further up the range for a more plush-feeling Ateca.

 There’s a whole raft of safety and assistance systems that can be added as well, making your driving experience as stress-free as possible.

 Six engines - three petrol and three diesel

-Petrol-wise there’s a fuel-sipping 1.0-litre TSI unit with three cylinders and a 1.4-litre EcoTSI that can shut down half its cylinders when they’re not needed to maximise economy.
+Petrol-wise there’s a fuel-sipping 1.0-litre TSI unit with three cylinders and a 1.5-litre EcoTSI that can shut down half its cylinders when they’re not needed to maximise economy.

 Does the Ateca drive like a SEAT?

 Alongside those sharp creases in the bodywork, an equally sharp drive has become something of a SEAT hallmark.

 We’re happy to report that the Ateca carries on this tradition with a firm but supple ride and steering that reacts quickly to wheel movements.
 In short, it’s great fun for what is essentially a sensible family car.

 Can those good looks and sporty characteristics do enough to drag customers away from default SUVs like the Nissan Qashqai, though?